Satellite Internet Data Caps: What You Should Know and Watch Out For

 Which Satellite Internet Providers Have Data Caps?

 If you’re struggling to stay beneath your data cap, then it may be time to compare other providers and assess their offerings.
 With only five satellite internet providers in the U.S., options are scarce.
-Hughesnet and Viasat are the largest providers, comprising 95 percent of the market.
+Starlink, Hughesnet, and Viasat are the largest satellite providers in the country.
 Despite the limited alternatives, it’s worth seeing what options are available.
 Here’s a current list of satellite internet providers in the U.S.:

 Provider Soft data cap Download speed Unlimited data